JinboChang/Autonomous-Research-Assistant-AI-Agent/README.md

 ```

 ## Notes
-- If FAISS/Chroma aren’t installed, the store falls back to in-memory (works but non-persistent).
+- If FAISS/Chroma aren't installed, the store falls back to in-memory (works but non-persistent).
 - PDF parsing uses pdfminer when a PDF is fetched; otherwise abstracts are used.
 - `[stubbed-response]` means the LLM call failed or `llm_provider="stub"` is set; ensure a valid `OPENAI_API_KEY` with quota.